NSMau/swift-book-es/TSPL.docc/LanguageGuide/BasicOperators.md

 > Note: Swift also provides two *identity operators* (`===` and `!==`),
 > which you use to test whether two object references both refer to the same object instance.
-> For more information, see <doc:ClassesAndStructures#Operadores-de-Identidad>.
+> For more information, see <doc:ClassesAndStructures#Operadores-de-identidad>.

 Each of the comparison operators returns a `Bool` value to indicate whether or not the statement is true: